SixSq/old.sixsq.github.com/_welcome/solutions/solution-3-outpost.md

 ---
 title: Outpost&#58; Smart Field Infrastructure always connected
 link: /casestudies/outpost/overview
-action-text: Take a look at some real world applications.
+action-text: Ensure your field office is always on and under control with Nuvla.io.
 class: services
 css-class: services-satellite
 ---

-Control and operate your IT infrastructure anywhere on Earth.
+Field operations need a simple, secure IT infrastructure that can be managed from anywhere on Earth.